So, you want to know how to choose a mountain bike helmet that is right for you and your type of riding?

-- SPIN (by POC): Spin pads are placed in specific locations inside the helmet to prevent oblique or rotational impacts by shearing in any direction.
+- SPIN (by POC): Spin pads are placed in specific locations inside the helmet.
+These are strategically placed to prevent injury from rotational impacts by shearing in any direction.
 SPIN stands for Shearing Pads Inside.
 The pads are constructed of highly protective medical-grade silicone, and very comfortable.

 - 360 Turbine (by Leatt): These are disc-shaped pads that harden on impact.
 They act to dissipate rotational direct and deflective impact energy.
 The discs are placed strategically within the helmet to protect temples and vulnerable parts of the head.
 The turbines are non-Newtonian turbines that spin and deform to absorb energy.

 - WaveCel: Wave cell supplements the EPS layer of the helmet.
 They are effectively a grid of waves that offer protection from angular crashes.
-Supposedly better than MIPS at reducing speed, and hence the severity of the impact, but scientifically proving this is very difficult.
+Supposedly better than MIPS at reducing speed, and hence the severity of the impact.
+However, proving this scientifically is very difficult.

 - Koroyd: In simple terms, Koroyd is made up of many small collapsible thin-walled tubes that are welded together to form a lightweight, breathable core of the helmet.
-It effectively looks like thousands of small straws put together, making a large crumple zone and reducing the rotational movement of the head.
+It effectively looks like thousands of small straws put together.
+This makes a large crumple zone and reduces the rotational movement of the head.

-MIPS, SPIN, and 360 Turbine have very similar approaches to reducing rotational movement by adding a liner to the existing EPS layer and are all very effective options for protection.
-WaveCel and Koroyd have taken a different approach, by integrating the EPS layer with anti-rotational systems, to make it lighter and to have supposedly better crumple zones, which you do pay slightly more for.
+MIPS, SPIN, and 360 Turbine have very similar approaches to reducing rotational movement.
+They acheve this by adding a liner to the existing EPS layer and are all very effective options for protection.
+WaveCel and Koroyd take a different approach, by integrating the EPS layer with the anti-rotational systems.
+This is to make it lighter and to have supposedly better crumple zones, which you do pay slightly more for.
 Check out our pick of the best MTB helmets with MIPS.

 You will be wearing the helmet for every mile of every ride, so you want it to be comfortable.
-A comfortable helmet is one that is lightweight, with good ventilation, and fits the head snugly without compromising on safety in any way.
-You don’t want the helmet to be uncomfortably tight, but one that won’t move around on your head if you give it a violent shake.
+A comfortable helmet is one that is lightweight, well ventilated, and fits the head snugly.
+It must do so without compromising on safety in any way.
+It can’t move around on your head if you give it a violent shake.